 A spot of a situation you mention.
-Time to take a look at the many different types of "spots" that can show up on one's skin.
+Time to take a look at the many different types of "spots" that can show up on a person's skin.
 Some of the most common ones include:

 - Actinic keratoses or "sunspots": These red or brown scaly patches of skin may be flat or raised like warts.
 They are most often seen on the face or hands (places most exposed to the sun).
 Unlike liver spots, which are usually benign, these changes in the skin can signal the growth of pre-cancerous conditions that need to be evaluated (and possibly removed) by a dermatologist.